sf219/STAC_AVC/README.md

-This is a straightforward implementation of AVC in Python.
+This is a simple implementation of AVC in Python.

 It is intended for prototyping and is far from a functional AVC implementation.